Noeruu/Noeruu/README.md

 - 👋 Hi, I’m Nurahmad Sollih
-- 👀 I’m interested in Code
+- 👀 I’m interested in Anime, Music, And singing
-- 🌱 I’m currently learning About Code
+- 🌱 I’m currently learning About Pythob
-- 💞️ I’m looking to collaborate on Magelang, Central Java
 - 📫 How to reach me Talk With Me

 <!---